wvanderp/GoldDiggersLog/clans/Zhentarim.md

 aliases: [snake people]
 ---

-crime organization with snakes as their symbols
+Crime organization with snakes as their symbols